developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/serialcomm/index.md

     config.stopBit = SerialCommConfig.StopBits.ONE;
     serialComm.setConfig(config);

-If the given value is not supported or invalid, an exception will be thrown with an error code and failure description.
+If the given value is not supported or is invalid, an exception will be thrown with an error code and failure description.
 The `SerialComm` object must be enabled before calling `getConfig()` and `setConfig()` methods.

 -----